BernardQuatermass/exim-wiki/EximRelease.md

 -   add released version to list of bugzilla versions (Edit:Products/Exim/Edit_Versions/Add)
 -   add next expected version to bugzilla milestones, and make that default (Edit:Products/Exim/Edit_Milestones/Add)
+-   update the Topic on the #exim IRC channel on freenode
 -   if a Security release, then update [[EximSecurity]] with details.

 Defunct: